 (Article Continues Below...)

-Nearly a decade ago, acclaimed physicist Stephen Hawking went on record saying that in all likelihood human contact with aliens would be similar to the historical encounters in European colonization with native peoples.
-The aliens would greatly outclass humanity technologically, they would strip the planet of the resources they desire, and subjugate humans if not eliminate them entirely.
+Over a decade ago the late acclaimed physicist Stephen Hawking went on record stating that in all likelihood human contact with aliens would be similar to the early historical encounters during European colonization with native peoples in the Americas, Africa and Asia.
+The aliens would greatly outclass humanity technologically, subjugating humans – if not eliminating them entirely – while extracting any assets meeting their fancy.

 More often than not in the history of the human race, when two foreign cultures meet for the first time, one side of the equation suffers immeasurably.
 The Independence Day Theory incorporates this pattern to the intergalactic stage, and considers it the likely outcome from contact.